Skip To Main Content

 2018

 Mission Drive 2018 was spearheaded by students Sebastian Torres '19 and Andrew Hanna '19, as they worked through the charitable organization Fe y Alegria to benefit displaced children in Colombia.
 Decades of civil strife in Colombia has created millions of displaced children without access to education and basic needs.
-The 2018 fundraiser collected $10,261 for the children.
+The 2018 fundraiser collected $10,261 for the Colombian children.

 2017

 The beneficiaries of Mission Drive 2017 were the children of Belle Glade and their local parish, St. Philip Benizi.
 Belle Glade, an impoverished migrant community on the southern edge of Lake Okeechobee, for years has been visited several times annually by the Jesuit service club Agmen Christi.
-When all monies had been collected, Jesuit students had raised $10,423.
+When all monies had been collected, Jesuit students had raised $10,423

 2016